Teaching Portfolio

 Courses Taught

-• This module introduces the learner to diverse concepts in psychology and the many psychological processes that influence humans throughout the life span.
+This course introduces the learner to diverse concepts in psychology and the many psychological processes that influence humans throughout the life span.
 Topics discussed include the following: foundations; development; sensation, perception, and states of consciousness; learning, memory, and thinking, motivation and emotion; personality, abnormal psychology, and psychotherapy; social behavior; and statistical reasoning.

-• This course provides a fundamental overview of developmental psychology to provide the student with a knowledge base for how psychology influences the client and their health.
+This course provides a fundamental overview of developmental psychology to provide the student with a knowledge base for how psychology influences the client and their health.
 This course relates the Nursing Process to developmental psychological influences throughout the life span and examines psychological theories and perspectives.
 This course examines how individuals develop throughout their lifetime, from infancy to old age and includes both physical and cognitive development.
 Students will use the learning resource center/library to choose a developmental theorist and write a two-page paper concerning the relevancy of the theoretical perspective on the children of the twenty-first century.
 This introductory course will give the practical nursing student the knowledge base to understand how individuals develop throughout their life and how that development impacts health status.

 Course Evaluations